jmussman/auth0-opt-in-mfa/README.md

 [![Open in GitHub Codespaces](https://github.com/codespaces/badge.svg)](https://github.com/codespaces/new?hide_repo_select=true&ref=main&repo=802659723)

+Click the button to open the project in GitHub Codespaces.
+Wait for codespaces to open and initialize, watch to see that the *npm install* was run.
-Click the button to open the project in GitHub Codespaces, then in the VSCode Run and Debug panel execute "Run Test" or "Run Test-Coverage".
+In the VSCode Run and Debug panel execute "Run Test" or "Run Test-Coverage".
 A new terminal window will open to display the results.

 ### Run the tests on your own computer